-One of our ambitions is to explain to hobby epidemiologists and professionals the engineering aspects of modelling dynamic processed based on observations of different kinds.
-This involved both filtering (estimating the state of the process) and parameter estimation.
-Complex models are often used in the literature about the covid-19 spread to make conclusions about what has happened and recommendations about how to act in the future.
-Their validity is often motivated by the fact that they can fit actual mortality data.
+One of our ambitions is to explain the methodology of modelling dynamic processes based on observations of different kinds.
+This involves both filtering (estimating the state of the process) and process parameter estimation.
+Complex models are often used in the literature to explain and predict the spread of Covid-19.
+Such models have been used frequently by government policymakers throughout the world.The validity of these models is often motivated by the fact that they can fit historic data well.
 The basic modelling aspects we teach in our courses need more attention in this context:

 - A model can never be proven to be correct.
 It can however be invalidated and proven to be incorrect.
 "All models are wrong, but some are useful" (George Box).
 Model validation is an engineering skill that requires a lot of theoretical insights and practical experience.

 - The parsimonious principle.
 If several models can explain data, the simplest one is to prefer.
 This general principle dates back to the 12'th century and Ockham's razor, but is particularly useful when choosing between mathematical model candidates.

 - Sensitivity and robustness.
 What happens if the input data (sensitivity) or model parameters (robustness) are perturbed a little.
 The output of a reliable model changes only marginally for small perturbations.

 This site is a joint endeavour of Fredrik Gustafsson and Gustaf Hendeby at Linköping University, Kristian Soltesz and Bo Bernhardsson at Lund University, in collaboration with additional modelling experts from KTH Royal Institute of Technology and Uppsala University, as well as researchers and practitioners from the healthcare sector.
 The different pages collect data and illustrate modelling challenges we have been involved in: